Perry Mason (1957 TV series): Casting

 Barbara Hale was still prominent in feature films, but had a young family and wished to avoid going away on long periods of location shooting.
 Patrick said that Hale telephoned about the role of Della Street.

 Patrick had an actor in mind for the Los Angeles district attorney.
 "I'd seen a brilliant little movie, The Hitch-Hiker, and had to have William Talman as Burger—and he never disappointed us," Patrick said.
 Later asked about how he felt about Burger losing to Mason week after week, Talman said, "Burger doesn't lose.
 How can a district attorney lose when he fails to convict an innocent person?
 Unlike a fist or gun fight, in court you can have a winner without having a loser.
 As a matter of fact, Burger in a good many instances has joined Mason in action against unethical attorneys, lying witnesses, or any one else obstructing justice.
 Like any real-life district attorney, justice is Burger's main interest."

 "Ray Collins came on board as Lt.
 Arthur Tragg," Patrick said.
 "He was such a wonderful actor—beautiful voice, trained in radio's Mercury Theatre.
 We overlooked the fact that on an actual police force, he would probably be long retired."
 Collins was 68 at the time the series debuted.
+Gardner had always presented Lt.
+Tragg in his novels as being about the same age as Mason, and Gardner was apprehensive about casting a much older actor as Tragg.
+Director Christian Nyby recalled, "When he [Gardner] saw the first couple of pictures, he said, 'You're right.
+He's perfect for the role.'"
+Gardner was so impressed by Collins that he actually changed the character in the novels to reflect the Collins interpretation.
+Lt.
+Tragg was now being described as "grandfatherly" and "paternal."

 Each episode's casting interviews were conducted by Gail Patrick Jackson, producer Ben Brady, and the director.
 Episodes typically employed 10 featured players in addition to the principal cast and extras.
 Numerous actors famous for past and future roles in film and television made guest appearances on the show.